PepsiCo’s Marketing Mix (4Ps) Analysis

 4. Public relations

-Advertising is PepsiCo’s primary tactic for marketing communications.
-For example, the company is popularly known for using celebrity endorsers to promote its products on TV, radio, print media, and online media.
-The firm also advertises through business signs it sponsors or gives to stores and other establishments.
-PepsiCo occasionally applies sales promotions, such as package deals or discounts.
+Advertising is the primary tactic for marketing communications in PepsiCo’s marketing strategy.
+For example, the company is popularly known for using celebrity endorsers to promote its products on TV, radio, print media, and online channels.
+The firm also advertises through business signages it sponsors or gives to stores and other establishments.
+The consumer goods firm occasionally applies sales promotions, such as package deals or discounts.
 Also, the company’s local offices sometimes implement direct marketing through agreements to provide products to organizations at wholesale prices.
 Furthermore, PepsiCo uses public relations through financial assistance and sponsorships, such as in sports events.
-This element of the marketing mix indicates that advertisements are the main determinant of PepsiCo’s ability to communicate with target customers and promote its products.
+This element of the marketing mix indicates that advertisements are the main determinant of the company’s ability to communicate with target customers and promote its food and beverage products.
+The strengths shown in the SWOT analysis of PepsiCo influence the effectiveness of promotion and other tactics in the company’s marketing strategy, especially in terms of brand popularity and consumer perception.

-PepsiCo’s prices are considerably varied because the company has a wide product mix, which means that it has a large number of product lines and brands.
+PepsiCo’s uses many price ranges and price points because the company has a wide product mix, which involves many product lines and brands.
 Approaches used to set prices are analyzed in this element of the marketing mix.
 PepsiCo’s main pricing strategies are as follows:

 1. Market-oriented pricing strategy